Allison Ramsey, MD

 - When no cause can be found for anaphylaxis, it is termed idiopathic.
 Recent reports suggest that 25% of all episodes of anaphylaxis are idiopathic.
 Many of those affected have underlying allergy or asthma conditions.
 Extensive allergy testing for foods may uncover an unusual food allergy that is responsible for these reactions.
-For frequent episodes of anaphylaxis, your physician may recommend a combination of antihistamine, leukotriene inhibitors, or oral steroids to reduce the severity of attacks.
+For frequent episodes of anaphylaxis, a physician may recommend a combination of antihistamine, leukotriene inhibitors, or oral steroids to reduce the severity of attacks.
 There is also some evidence that a biologic medication, omalizumab (Xolair), which binds IgE, may help with idiopathic anaphylaxis.

 Allergies & Asthma